CETONI-Software/3rdparty-qtremoteobjects/README.md

 In the fork the `DynamicApiClass` is modified to expose all properties except the properties of the base QObject class.

+## Additional notes from 2024/03/13

+Modifying the `DynamicApiClass` is not sufficient to achieve the desired result.
+Because the internal indexes for signals used in qt_metacall function have a different offset.
+So the current state is, that it is partly working but that the update of properties via notify signals does not work yet.

 ## Requirements

 Qt 5.15.2